turingschool/curriculum/tutorials/capybara/capybara_practice.markdown

 <%= link_to "X", article_path(article) %>
 ```

-Now run the example and it should *fail* because the index page is not showing the article titles.
+Now run the example and it should *fail* because the index page is no longer showing the article titles.

 Undo the change to `index.html.erb` and re-run the example.
 Everything should be green.